Min Vacker Familj

 From top left: Glenn holding baby Doris, Ruth, Carl, Jesse, Rhita Jean, Delores, Jenny, Mary Margaret, Irma, Bertie, Phyllis, Vera and Audrey.

 I have no idea how old Jesse is here.
 I found the picture on the Family Search website as I continue to research family.
-Love the mischievous grin!
+Love the mischievous

 Jesse, approximately 16, in the CCC camps in Illinois around 1938.
 Jesse is the one with the X over his head!